 The Post Office.

-It was in September 1859 that Richard Smith Potts was appointed as sub-postmaster of Ilkeston but not without some controversy.
+And it was in September 1859 that Richard Smith Potts was appointed as sub-postmaster of Ilkeston but not without some controversy.

-Initially the post had gone to lace manufacturer Alfred Sudbury of Anchor Row and this had incensed the Pioneer as well as several prominent Ilkeston tradesmen.
+Initially the position had gone to lace manufacturer Alfred Sudbury of Anchor Row and this had incensed the Pioneer as well as several prominent Ilkeston tradesmen.
 Alfred’s appointment was severely criticised because, it was claimed, he could not read and write and was thus unable to perform his duties….. poor Alfred had to read — if he could — that the newspaper regarded him as “notoriously deficient in every necessary qualification as postmaster for 10,000 inhabitants”.

 What further inflamed the Pioneer was that ‘political jobbery’ was evident in the appointment.
 The lacemaker had been nominated and appointed through the influence of his Liberal and Whig cronies.